ducblog/goyllo.github.io/_pages/about.md

 ## About me  ##

 My self Arjunsinh Chauhan.
 I completed my Computer Engineering degree from Gujarat Technological University (GTU).
 I like to test drive with new technology.
-Also, I want to be a grate Computer Scientist, yeah, I am working on my private project.
-I earn some few bucks from <a href="/service/">service</a> and by displaying Google AdSense ads into this website.

 ## About Goyllo  ##

-Goyllo is tech website, where you can find many tutorials, tips, <a href="/service/">service</a> and guidelines on Internet and software.
+Goyllo is tech website, where you can find many tutorials, tips and guidelines on Internet and software.
 Goyllo is currently running on <a href="/jekyll/jekylll-over-wordpress/" target="_blank">Jekyll</a> to generate static pages and hosted with <a href="https://pages.github.com" rel="nofollow" target="_blank">Github Pages</a>.

 ## About My English ##